 Yesterday evening, our bank invited us to a presentation by one of their insurance consultants–and that caused me to run into something I have never experienced before in more than a decade of presenting and teaching people how to present!
 What I encountered was a thin smile.
 The presenter had this thin smile plastered on his face right from the start to the end of his presentation, and that lasted for a good hour and half.
 Fortunately, I had my iPad with me–so I used it to good advantage to pencil all my thoughts immediately!

 Before we get to these thoughts, what exactly is a thin smile?
 Fortunately I found a picture on Office.com that shows exactly what I encountered!

 We all do realize that the opposite of a smiling speaker is a grumpy one–and that’s not a great alternative.
-Yet, how many of you can tolerate a speaker who has a thin smile all through his presentation.
-So what is the balance between smiling too much, and being just happy?
-Here are some thoughts to share–you can use these as guidelines to help you not cause a death-by-smiling experience.
+Yet, how many of you can tolerate a speaker who has a thin smile all through his or her presentation?
+So what is the correct balance between smiling too much, and just being happy?
+Here are some thoughts to share–you can use these as guidelines to help you prevent a death-by-smiling experience.

 Now by extolling the virtues of not smiling, I do not mean that you should not smile at all.
 You should certainly smile when appropriate, especially when you are directly speaking with a single member of the audience.
-And a “thin smile” is something entirely different from a regular smile–the former seems plastic and uninvolved while the latter also results beyond smiling lips to smiling eyes.
+And a “thin smile” is something entirely different from a regular smile–the former seems plastic and lacks involvement, while the latter also results beyond smiling lips to smiling eyes.
 And a smile that stops after a few seconds is always good.
 Soon thereafter, you can get back to talking in your most business-like, neutral tone so that you can continue to hold the attention of your audience.